 Medicare Part A covers inpatient hospital care, hospice care, inpatient skilled nursing facility care, and some home health care.
 The Social Security Administration (SSA) determines your entitlement to Medicare Part A based on your work history or your spouse's (this includes divorced or deceased spouses) work history.
 You're eligible for premium-free Medicare Part A at age 65 if you or your spouse has 40 quarters or 10 years of Social Security-covered employment.

-If you're not entitled to premium-free Medicare Part A when you turn age 65 under your own Social Security number (SSN), you must file for benefits under your spouse's (this includes divorced or deceased spouses) SSN if he or she is age 62 or older.
-If your spouse is not yet age 62, and you anticipate that he or she will be eligible for premium-free Medicare Part A at age 65, you should sign up for Medicare Part B when first eligible at age 65 to avoid paying a late-enrollment premium surcharge.
-You should then file for Part A benefits under your spouse's record two months before he or she turns age 62.
+If you aren't entitled to premium-free Medicare Part A when you turn age 65 under your own Social Security number (SSN), you must file for benefits under your spouse's (this includes divorced or deceased spouses) SSN if they're age 62 or older.
+If your spouse isn't yet age 62, and you anticipate that they'll be eligible for premium-free Medicare Part A at age 65, you should sign up for Medicare Part B when first eligible at age 65 to avoid paying a late-enrollment premium surcharge.
+You should then file for Part A benefits under your spouse's record two months before they turn age 62.